Acacia pravissima: Taxonomy

-The species was first formally described in 1853 by the botanist Ferdinand von Mueller as a part of the work First general report of the Government Botanist on the vegetation of the colony.
-Victoria as published in the Votes and Proceedings of the Legislative Assembly of the Victorian Parliament.
+The species was first formally described in 1853 by the botanist Ferdinand von Mueller.
 It was reclassified as Racosperma pravissimum by Leslie Pedley in 2006 then returned to genus Acacia in 2006.
 The Latin specific epithet pravissima means "very crooked".

-Distribution
+Distribution and habitat

-In is endemic to south-eastern Australia in the more elevated areas of the Great Dividing Range from around Tumut in New South Wales in the north through the Cotter Range and Australian Capital Territory down to around the Strathbogie Range and Macalister River in Victoria.
-It is often situated damp sheltered sites and along creeks and streams usually as a part of Eucalyptus forest and woodland communities.
+In is endemic to southeastern Australia in the more elevated areas of the Great Dividing Range from around Tumut (e.g. the South West Slopes and Southern Tablelands) in New South Wales in the north through the Cotter Range and Australian Capital Territory down to around the Strathbogie Range and Macalister River in Victoria.
+It often grows in damp, sheltered sites and along creeks and streams, usually as a part of Eucalyptus forest and woodland communities.

-Use in horticulture
+Cultivation

 Ovens wattle is hardy and easy to grow.
 It can be propagated from scarified seed and grows in most soils, in full sun or part shade, preferring well-drained soil.
-It is frosty hardy to -7 C.
+It is frost hardy to -7 C.